Certificates and Credentials

 Graduates of our PPSC programs will qualify to be credentialed as school social workers by the state of California.
 This PPSC is only valild in California.
 The PPSC is obtained in School Social Work and Child Welfare and Attendance.
 There are two ways the Pupil Personnel Services Credential (PPSC) is offered at SJSU's School of Social Work:

-(1) Current SJSU MSW Students.
-The PPSC may be obtained by current SJSU MSW students who complete the necessary courses and internship, pass the CBEST, and who meet the PPSC program requirements.
+(1) Current SJSU MSW Students in the On-Campus MSW Program.
+The PPSC may be obtained by current SJSU MSW students in the On-Campus MSW Program who complete the necessary courses and internship, pass the CBEST, and who meet the PPSC program requirements.
 Students must accept placement in an approved PPSC program school setting for their second year practicum.
-If you are a current SJSU MSW student interested in earning a PPSC, please contact the Field Education office.
+If you are a current SJSU On-Campus MSW Program student interested in earning a PPSC, please contact the Field Education office.
 If you want to be in the SJSU MSW Program, please visit here:

 (2) Post-Masters, School of Social Work Program.
-The School of Social Work is proud to offer an Online Post-Masters Pupil Personnel Services Credential (PPSC) Program.
+The School of Social Work is proud to offer an Online Post-Masters Pupil Personnel Services Credential (PM-PPSC) Program.
 Students in this program must already have an MSW from an accredited social work program.
 We are not currently accepting applicants with masters degrees from other fields (i.e., MFTs, MAs, etc.).

-The curriculum model includes two 10-week courses running in sequence (not concurrently) and an internship in an approved PPSC program school setting.
-All other PPSC Program requirements must also be met.
-We expect that future application periods will open (subject to change):
+The curriculum model includes two 10-week courses, offered either consecutively or concurrently, and additional field units and internship in an approved PPSC program school setting.
+All other PPSC Program and state CTC requirements must also be met.

-Please check back closer to the stated application opening periods for updates and active links for an application portal.
+Please check periodically for the stated application opening periods, and for updates and active links for an application portal.

 For questions specific to the Post-Masters PPSC Program, please send an email to: firstname.lastname@example.org.